lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 ## 4. Single Responsibility Principle (SRP)
 Single Responsibility Principle is another SOLID design principle, and represent “S” on the SOLID acronym.
 As per SRP, there should not be more than one reason for a class to change, or a class should always handle single functionality.

+> The key benefit of this principle is that it reduces coupling between the individual component of the software and Code.

 The key benefit of this principle is that it reduces coupling between the individual component of the software and Code.
 For example, If you put more than one functionality in one Class in Java it introduces coupling between two functionality and even if you change one functionality there is a chance you broke coupled functionality, which requires another round of testing to avoid any surprise on the production environment.

 You can further see From 0 to 1: Design Patterns — 24 That Matter course on Udemy to learn about patterns which are based on this principle.

 ![](4.jpg)

 ## 5. Dependency Injection or Inversion principle
 Don’t ask for dependency it will be provided to you by the framework.
 This has been very well implemented in Spring framework, one of the most popular Java framework for writing real-worth applications.

+> The beauty of this design principle is that any class which is injected by DI framework is easy to test with the mock object and easier to maintain because object creation code is centralized in the framework and client code is not littered with that.

 The beauty of this design principle is that any class which is injected by DI framework is easy to test with the mock object and easier to maintain because object creation code is centralized in the framework and client code is not littered with that.
 There are multiple ways to implemented Dependency injection like using bytecode instrumentation which some AOP (Aspect Oriented programming) framework like AspectJ does or by using proxies just like used in Spring.